 • Stearic Acid is a saturated fat but one which research is shows has a neutral effect on cholesterol.

 That only leaves out one bad guy, Palmitic Acid.
 However, this only represents 1/3 of the fat in chocolate.

 That's all I need to hear (read).
 I shall cherish the little squares of goodness and delight every time I let one melt in my mouth.

-Ana has been with Wahanda since September 2009 and now performs the role of Supply Support and Community Manager.
+Ana has been with Wahanda since September 2009 and is currently the Head of Operations.

 Being natural from Lisbon, Portugal, and currently living on the Estoril Coast, the beach has always represented an important role in Ana's life.
 And not just during the summer months.
 However, life does have a tendency of getting in the way and those beach visits have become less and less frequent.
 Since learning about the Wahanda Beach Bodies Challenge, she's been keen to take part.See my profile »